CognitiveBuilder/HelloCognitiveWorld/prerequisites/2-atom_install.md

 2. It will download a packaged file corresponding to your system.
 In Ubuntu/Debian it would be `atom-amd64.deb`.

-3. In a terminal, run `sudo dpkg -i atom-amd64.dev` to run the installer.
+3. In a terminal, get into the directory you downloaded this file into, and run `sudo dpkg -i atom-amd64.deb` to run the installer.

 ## Install Atom on Windows